moimaian/CODOC/README.md

 # **PREREQUISITES:**
 - MGL Tools 1.5.7: https://ccsb.scripps.edu/mgltools/downloads/
+  (For preparing the protein and grid file)
 - OpenBabel 3.0.0: https://github.com/openbabel/openbabel/releases/tag/openbabel-3-0-0
 - AutoDock Vina: https://github.com/ccsb-scripps/AutoDock-Vina/releases

 Installation instructions and directory organization:
+Download all content to an appropriate working directory.
+Something like $HOME/doc.

 MGL Tools 1.5.7:
 Executing the file downloaded from the link, the Autodock tool must be installed in your home folder, that is, in the "$HOME" variable.
 It is important that this variable is configured among the PATH environment variables.
 Check in the terminal by running: